Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

   Nesting is implemented in a somewhat similar structure in both JSONs.
 In usfm-js, there are multiple verseObjects and the verse text is split across them.
 But the structure allows re-constrution of usfm from it.
 In usfm-grammar, the verse text is accessible at one place.
-But as the charater marker details included in metadata lacks ability to be fixed back if we are to conert it back to usfm.
+Also the reconstruction of usfm is possible from the JSON representation as index value is provided with each object.

 4. Markers with default attributes